What is the EcoCommons?

 President Cabrera is a big fan of the EcoCommons.

 Join him on a virtual tour.

-The rest of this web-page is dedicated to the "Learn" aspect of the EcoCommons landscape.
+Information pertaining to the "Learn" aspect of the EcoCommons landscape.

 What information/data are we tracking with sensors?

 The sensors installed throughout the EcoCommons area will measure Air Temperature and Humidity; Soil Moister; Water Depth and Pressure; Wind Speed & Direction; Gust Speed and Barometric Pressure; Rain amounts; Leaf Wetness; and Outdoor CO2

 Members of the GT campus community who have a GTID can access the data interface after completing two-factor authentication.

 A project planning committee invited over 25 individuals from Georgia Institute of Technology’s research and academic communities to participate in a Stakeholders Focus Group.
 Through online surveys, personal interviews and discussions, the committee selected the top results that were feasible within the scope of the project.

 Where is the data stored?